caseywatson/Mantle/README.md

 Mantle
 ======

-Mantle is a framework for building massively scalable applications that can be hosted either on-premises or on a variety of public different cloud providers.
+Mantle is a framework for building massively scalable applications that can be hosted either on-premises or on a variety of public cloud providers including Azure and AWS.